nicholaspung/journaling-desktop/README.md

 - Add a way to add more questions [DONE 2025-03-18]
 - Add an "Export all data" button that exports to CSV [DONE 2025-03-18]
 - Add a calendar component that shows if I did my affirmation, and if I answered a journal question [DONE 2025-03-18]
+- For questions, if there's a history, add a button that allows for comparison view between today's question, and the selected question [DONE 2025-03-18]
+- Add a gratitude journal section [DONE 2025-03-19]

 ## GAVE UP